VeldEnDuin/VeldEnDuin.github.io/en/amenities/internet.md

 ## Internet rental accommodations

-When you rent a rental accommodation with us 2 internet tickets for the lenghth of your stay are included in the price.
-Each ticket connects one device.
-If you need extra tickets, you can buy these at the reception.
+When you rent a rental accommodation with us internet is included for the lenghth of your stay.

 In each of our rental accommodations a modem guarantees a fast and stable connection inside.